Cyb3rV1c/Phantom/README.md

 4. Build Release Phantom Executable

-***Notice***: Make sure your shellcode is created for the same architecture as the environment you'll execute it in.
+***Notice***: Make sure your shellcode has the same architecture as the environment you'll execute it in.

 # Example Output